 As a result of this the minority Muslim community was allotted reserved seats in Municipal and District Boards, in the Provincial Councils and in the Imperial Legislature.

-The number of reserved seat was more than their percentage in the relative population (twenty five percent of total Indian population).
+The number of reserved seat was more than their percentage in the relative population (25 percent of total Indian population).

 Only Muslims should vote for Muslim candidates (Separate Electorate).